The Right Water Temperature For Tea

 Does The Water Temperature Really Matter?

 One simple pleasure in life is a perfect cup of tea.
 The ideal cup is made up of various different components, like the perfect ratio of loose leaf tea to water, the current season, and what you add to it.
-One thing that often gets ignored, but is actually very important is the tea’s water temperature.
+One thing that often gets ignored, but is actually very important is getting the right water temperature for tea.

 Every tea drinker can agree on one thing, nothing tastes better than when your tea is at the perfect temperature.
 Just like tea has a perfect drinking temperature, it also has a perfect steeping temperature.
 If the water is too hot or isn’t hot enough, then it’s just not going to taste as good.
 For the average tea lover, this is a waste of perfectly good loose leaf.